optipulsproject/python-optipuls/README.md

 ## Development

-The development in this repo is carried using of a free variation of [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model considering the difference between scientific and enterprise software.

-In particular, it means:

-1. The `master` branch is used only for releases (e.g. freezing the code to refer to it in a publication, internal documentation, etc) and is not used to carry the main development.
-2. The essential development history is reflected by the branch `develop` and various feature branches.
+The essential development history is reflected by the branch `develop` and various feature branches.
+The bleeding-edge state of the code is usually reflected by the branch `experimental`.
+Separate branches are used for preparing talks and publications.

+## License

-3. The bleeding-edge state of the code is usually reflected by the branch `experimental`.
+The sorce code is licensed under the terms of [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).